 Korea and Japan

-The Tang period was the one in which Chinese civilization had a more overt impact on the civilizations on its neighbours than at any other time in its history.
+The Tang period was the one in which Chinese civilization had a more overt impact on the civilizations on its neighbors than at any other time in its history.
 However, as we shall see, China’s influence was by no means limited to that period; it was persistent and continuous from ancient times right up to modern times.

 By Tang times, both Korea and Japan had developed literate civilizations, with scripts were based on Chinese characters.
 Buddhism had also been introduced by this time, coming from China to Korea in the 4th century CE and from Korea to Japan in the mid-6th century CE.
 A host of other technologies had also passed from China to these two countries over the centuries – crops (both societies had economies based on wet rice growing), irrigation techniques, metallurgy, paper-making and a host of other innovations.